Shining-xzl/xtu_shining_xzl_code/README.md

 Learning experience.

-If you want to download the file of zip,please use IDM
+If you want to download the file of zip,please use IDM.

+When you submit，Please delete this line of "freopen".